pasqualedazzeo/auralytics/DOCUMENTATION.md

 ## Architecture Overview

-The Transcription App follows a component-based architecture using React and TypeScript.
+The Auralytics follows a component-based architecture using React and TypeScript.
 The application is structured around several key systems:

 - **Authentication**: Handles user registration, login, and session management
 - **Transcription**: Manages speech recognition and speaker diarization